Brad Hunt (ice hockey)

 Prior to turning professional, Hunt played college hockey with the Bemidji State Beavers.
 While there, he helped them to two NCAA tournaments, including a Cinderella run to the Frozen Four in 2009.
 He also earned multiple individual honours during his time at Bemidji State and left as the Beaver's all-time leader in defenseman scoring and defenseman power play goals.
 As a junior ice hockey player, Hunt was a member of the Burnaby Express team that won the 2006 Royal Bank Cup as Canadian junior A champions.
-He was twice named the team's Most Outstanding Defenseman.
+He was twice named the team's Most Outstanding Defensemen.
+Internationally, Hunt has represented Canada on one occasion, winning a gold medal at the 2023 IIHF World Championship.

 Early life

-Hunt was born on August 24, 1988 in Maple Ridge, British Columbia to Steve and Tricia Hunt.
+Hunt was born on August 24, 1988, in Maple Ridge, British Columbia, to Steve and Tricia Hunt.
 He has a younger sister, Brittany.
 As a child Steve, a former Senior AA goaltender, set up a deck for Brad to shoot pucks from in the family's backyard.
 Growing up, he was best friends with Victor Bartley, who also plays professional hockey.